 c) a person in contact with a positively tested person on a distance shorter than 1.5 meters and for longer than 5 minutes or in case of multiple repeated contacts for shorter periods of time without using adequate respiratory protection

 d) a person in one room (an office, classroom, waiting room) with a positively tested person for longer than 5 minutes without using adequate respiratory protection

 e) a person seated 2 rows around a positively tested person in a bus, train, or airplane, plus personnel that works there

 After consultation with the worker of the Regional Hygiene Station, these rules may be specified according to the particular situation.

 If you have been in close contact with an infected person, you need to quarantine.

-Do not wait for the regional hygiene station to call you.
+Do not wait for the Regional Hygiene Station to call you.
 Please go into voluntary quarantine.
 If you were infected this will prevent further transmissions of the disease.
-Inform your GP about the risky encounter by phone.
-They will give you a request form for an RT-PCR test on COVID-19.
+Inform your GP about the risky contact by phone.
+He will issue you a request form for an RT-PCR test on COVID-19.